Unix Timestamp Converter

 Is the output in UTC or local time?

-The output shows both: the UTC time and the local time based on your browser timezone, so there is no ambiguity when working across time zones.
+Both.
+The output shows the UTC date and time and the local date and time based on your browser timezone, so there is no ambiguity when working across time zones.